ThinkDataEd/curriculum/docs/unit2/lesson13.md

     <span style="color:grey">***Three of the female characters are survivors; so 3 female characters from the group should write “survives” on their cards.
 The rest of the group should write “dies” on their cards.***</span>

     <span style="color:grey">***Two of the male characters are survivors; so 2 male characters from the group should write “survives” on their cards.
-The rest of the group should write “dies on their cards.***</span>
+The rest of the group should write “dies" on their cards.***</span>

 18. Explain to students that *IF* there really is no difference between genders in horror films, then the characters who survived would only have done so by chance.
 In other words, males and females